Break into a high-growth career in cybersecurity. Learn how to perform security assessment and penetration testing to safeguard against cyber threats.

 By 2028, 20% of Singapore’s full-time equivalent workforce will have their jobs displaced by technology.
 With digital disruption comes the need for workers with corresponding digital skills, and cybersecurity is at the forefront of this change.
 The ability to safeguard systems and processes across all industries and professions is key to staying relevant in our increasingly precarious digital landscape.

 The relevance of cybersecurity skills is also evident in its employer demand.
-The Cybersecurity Agency of Singapore has estimated that the city-state is set to face a talent shortage of up to 3,400 cybersecurity professionals in 2020.
+The Cybersecurity Agency of Singapore has estimated that the city-state had to faced a talent shortage of up to 3,400 cybersecurity professionals in 2020.
 At the same time, LinkedIn has ranked the Cybersecurity Specialist as one of the top 10 most sought after jobs in 2020.
 Furthermore, cybersecurity specialists have seen 30% annual growth in demand in the past five years.

 In this course, you will gain an in-demand and marketable skill set that can be applied to virtually any industry or profession.

 This introductory bootcamp consists of 7 modules to be completed.
 Our course schedule can either be in a bootcamp (3 full days) or a part-time (7 three-hour lessons) format.
 The course is rigorous in nature with class practices, assignments, and capstone project work.

 VI courses are created and led by industry practitioners from tech giants such as Apple, Amazon and Alibaba.
 They combine in-depth experience as practitioners with a passion for nurturing the next generation of tech talent.

 Q. How are VI’s courses conducted?

 All our courses are held on weekends or weekday evenings to minimize disruption to regular business hours.

 Our students will have access to our e-learning portal where they can access course materials and submit assignments before class.